petebacondarwin/dgeni-example/README.md

 $ gulp dgeni
 ```

-As you can this task will run Dgeni, configured with the file at `docs/dgeni.conf.js`.
+This task will run Dgeni, configured with the file at `docs/dgeni.conf.js`.
 You can change this path, if you wish.

 # How can I configure Dgeni?

 You must provide a configuration file to tell Dgeni what to do.
 Check out the configuration file in this project, at `docs/dgeni.conf.js`.

 # How does Dgeni work?

 Say we have a `src/` with `app.js` and a `script.js` annotated with jsdocs: